CRED-CLUB/synth-android/README.md

 </style>
 ```

-## flat button
+## Flat button

 ![Flat Button](https://i.imgur.com/tgVOK5L.png "Flat Button")

-flat button renders a flat surface on top of the elevated neumorphic platform. this flat surface can be customized in two ways:
+Flat button renders a flat surface on top of the elevated neumorphic platform.
+This flat surface can be customized in two ways:
-1. by specifiying a color for the surface, synth will attempt to compute the gradients, borders, etc of the surface
+1. By specifiying a color for the surface, synth will attempt to compute the gradients, borders, etc of the surface
 ```xml
 <club.cred.synth.views.SynthButton
     app:neuButtonType="elevated_flat"